trstringer/awesome-tech-conferences/README.md

 #### Contribution Format

-`:star: (<date>) <conference-name-with-link> (<location>) - <short-conference-description>`
+` - :star: (<date>) <conference-name-with-link> (<location>) - <short-conference-description>`

-> :bulb: add a :star: emoji for newly added conferences so that frequent visitors can see what's new.
+> :bulb: add a  - emoji for newly added conferences so that frequent visitors can see what's new.
 After, say, a week I'll clear that star to keep it consistent.